forallrubrics/policies/README.md

-# ForAllRubrics Privacy Policy and Terms of Service
+# ForAllRubrics Privacy Policy and Terms of Use

-This repository contains ForAllRubrics' Privacy Policy and Terms of Service.
+This repository contains a complete version history of ForAllRubrics' Terms of Use and Privacy Policy.
+Our intentions are to encourage developers and policymakers to collaborate on service agreement language that is fair, transparent, and actionable.

+The current version is named "PrivacyPolicy_TermsOfUse."